gur22-09/Doodle-Jump/README.md

 # Doodle-Jump
 🎮🚀

 A simple JS implementation of one of my favourite games Doodle Jump.
+Sadly doodle seems to be on crack atm.

 ## Controls
 * press left arrow key to move "Left"